 A couple of years ago the BBC started cracking down on people accessing their sites from outside the United Kingdom.
 The rumours were rife that they’d discovered ways to automatically detect a VPN connection and now none of them would work.
 The reality is that this is not quite the case, there are no accurate methods to detect a VPN connection.
 Even the Chinese Government have not quite managed to determine this despite spending a fortune on research.
 Although they are perhaps the closest!

-The fact is that the BBC has stopped lots of VPNs working but using a very much simpler method and one that can be easily circumvented.
+The fact is that the BBC has stopped lots of VPNs working and a few Smart DNS services too but using a very much simpler method and one that can be easily circumvented.
 The following video explains how Nord VPN still works with BBC iPlayer despite many suggesting it doesn’t.